HR General Administrative and University Policies

 In-kind contributions are given a fair market value (FMV).
 The gift is acknowledged in written form for the FMV, and the donor is able to take a tax deduction.
 The donor receives credit for the FMV as part of his/her giving history.
 For a gift to be credited, documentation must be received in the Development Office.
 For example, a donor cannot expect to receive credit for donating $300 worth of sodas to the golf tournament without proper written documentation.
 For another example, State Farm Insurance Company donated 25 computers, 25 monitors and 15 printers.
 This gift was accompanied by written documentation and an FMV was established and a letter was sent to State Farm indicating such.
 We include the latter example in the University's giving totals, but not the former.

 All business travel requests must be submitted on a Travel Authorization Form and be approved in advance by the appropriate Dean or Vice President, or in the event of overseas travel, by the President.
-A traveler should submit all paperwork at least 10 business days in advance to insure approvals and processing of any travel advances.
+A traveler should submit all paperwork at least 10 business days in advance to ensure approvals and processing of any travel advances.

 Only those employees who have followed University policy and procedures for travel by completing the Travel Authorization Form will be permitted to travel on University business at the expense of the University.